 Rarely seen apart from weddings, Burns’ Suppers, other special occasions, and more remote parts of the country, tartan has been associated with clans, but nowadays there are many new tartan designs that have no clan connection whatsoever.
-Check eBay For Scottish Kilts and accessories.
+Check eBay For Great Deals On Scottish Kilts and accessories.

 The use of the word “Scotch” referring to all things Scottish was commonplace outwith the country in bygone days, however, the modern use of the term describes only Scottish products, usually food or drink.
 It’s worth remembering not to refer to the people as “Scotch”.
 We are likely to be offended.
 We are “Scots” and our nationality is “Scottish” 🙂

 Our biggest export is Scotch whisky, well known throughout the world.
 However in Scotland you will not hear anyone order a “Scotch”.
 In keeping with Scottish culture, a whisky will be asked for by brand name, or “a whisky”, “a half”, “a dram”, or “a nip”, depending on which part of the country you’re in.
 A “glass” is a double measure.